milliams/mebula/README.rst

 ======

 Mebula is a framework which you can use in your testing code to mock your calls to cloud providers' APIs.
-At the moment, Oracle's OCI and Google Cloud is supported.
+At the moment, Oracle's OCI, Google Cloud and Microsoft Azure are supported.

 Usage
 -----